blueOkiris/Rust-Kernel-Mod/README.md

 ## Description

-Integration of Rust code with a C Kernel Module
+Integration of Rust code with a C-based Linux Kernel Module

 This project sets up a minimalistic Linux kernel module in C which it uses to "bootstrap" Rust code so to speak.